Dotwhebics/AI_Taskphase/4. Ball Detection/README.md

 ## Ball Detection

 In the ball detection task, we first create a capture object of cv.VideoCapture() and read frames from the webcam.
 A mask with a desired colour range is created to segment out the ball.
 Then we find the contours and these help in drawing a boundary and centre.
-We also create a dequeue.
-The difference between a queue and a dequeue is the fact that appending in a queue is intuitively done at the end.
-But dequeue is a double ending queue so appending can be done from both sides.
-We save successive centre positions in the dequeue so the path can be traced.
+We also create a deque.
+The difference between a queue and a deque is the fact that appending in a queue is intuitively done at the end.
+But deque is a double ending queue so appending can be done from both sides.
+We save successive centre positions in the deque so the path can be traced.

 ![Ball Detection](https://user-images.githubusercontent.com/72495927/115219846-86a8bf80-a125-11eb-918a-088097f32595.gif)